bittlingmayer/nlp-intro-course/conversation.md

 ParlAI also included DrQA, which is a NN-based model especially for SQuAD.
 It requires Torch, the ML lib used at and supported by Facebook Research.

-You can take multiple approaches:
+You can take multiple approaches to improve the accuracy:

+#### 0. Parameter tuning

+`ir_baseline` has a parameter `--length_penalty`.
+Variable-length input and output is a fundamental challenge in dialogue systems, because techniques like seq2seq are ideal for input and output sequences of the same length.

 #### 1. Preprocessing
 Improve the dataset by canonicalising or adding information.